Hilton of Cadboll Stone: Archaeological Investigations in 1998 - 2003

-Later in 2001 the lower portion of the cross-slab, along with several thousand more carved fragments, was recovered by Glasgow University Archaeological Research Division (GUARD) during an excavation funded by Historic Scotland.
-Following some controversy around where this section of the monument should be curated it was finally put on display in Hilton of Cadboll village hall rather than joining the upper portion at the Museum of Scotland.
+Following some controversy, it was accepted that ownership of the lower portion of the original cross-slab lay with the National Museum of Scotland but that it should be displayed in Hilton of Cadboll village hall rather than joining the upper portion in Edinburgh.
 In parallel with the excavation, Historic Scotland also funded research carried out by Professor Sian Jones of the University of Manchester into the significance of Early Medieval Sculpture to local communities which concentrated on the historical fragmentation and movement of the Hilton of Cadboll monument as well its modern role in the production of meaning, value and place, The excavation and subsequent analysis of the 'biography' of the monument was the foundation of a major monograph published by the Society of Antiquaries of Scotland in 2008.
 The digital elements of the excavation archive were deposited with the Archaeology Data Service.

-Six burials were also revealed during the work, indicating that the stone was likely (re)used to mark the cemetery.
 Only one skeleton was fully excavated and removed; the others remained undisturbed throughout the duration of the fieldwork.
 The burials contained various types of pottery and some stones with an unknown glaze on the surface.
 Several metatarsals were removed for radiocarbon dating, but were returned to the site once testing was complete.